Tucson Police Department: West

-Several of the older neighborhood associations on the west side of town joined together in the 1990s and formed the Westside Coalition.
+Several of the older neighborhood associations on the west side of town joined in the 1990s and formed the Westside Coalition.
 This coalition was selected as a federally sponsored "Weed & Seed" site and has been operating successfully for over five years.
 This effort exemplifies the community-based policing model that is used in Operations Division West and throughout the Tucson Police Department.
 Patrol officers in the division are assigned to work with the neighborhoods and their respective associations on an ongoing basis.

 The central and northern parts of the division are home to a large business area, including both the Interstate 10 business loop (Miracle Mile) and a large corridor of business development along Oracle Road, including the Tucson Mall and a collection of car dealerships.
 The older business loop is generally less prosperous and is home to some historic ills that the department continues to address.
 Prostitution and narcotics offenses predominate in this older area, and are worked on an ongoing basis by the Community Response Team.

 The Community Response Team offers flexibility for the division in responding to crime problems and constituent complaints received from City Council offices.
 The officers in this unit are able to work varied hours in either uniform or plainclothes capacity.
 To combat the prostitution problem, for example, the Community Response Team frequently conducts "sting" operations where large-scale sweeps are made of not only the prostitutes, but their customers as well.
 These efforts, coupled with aggressive assistance from the prosecutors and courts, including placing zone restrictions to keep arrested prostitutes from returning to the area, have been helpful in dealing with this quality-of-life issue for local residents, according to Tucson police and several city council members.